 Months of entry

-The Applied Educational Leadership and Management MA is designed for education leaders or managers who work in a school or college, or an educational planning, development or inspection role for a national or regional organisation.
+The Applied Educational Leadership MA is designed for middle or established leaders and managers in schools, colleges, or other educational institutions.
 It will enable students to contribute towards the improvement of educational systems and institutions, and to reflect on the quality of the learning and teaching they manage.

 The Department of Learning and Leadership's excellent reputation stems from the quality, depth and breadth of its research and development work, and from its promotion of educational leadership both nationally and internationally.

 The department is at the forefront of developing research, new knowledge and publications for and about leadership and learning.
 This informs the content of the AEL course.